 This class is a faculty guided independent capstone course to culminate the student's nursing education.
 Students will gain increased autonomy while apply nursing knowledge and leadership concepts to patients and families in the healthcare setting.
 Students will complete 72 clinical hours (total) over the course period.
 Students must successfully complete NURS260 before taking this practicum.
-Prereq.- NURS223 and NURS224, coreq.- NURS231, NURS260, PHIL202G, and CMTH102.
+This course is graded Pass/Fail.

-Prerequisite: NURS223 and NURS224.
-Corequisite: NURS231, NURS260, PHIL202G, and CMTH102.
+Prerequisite: Prerequisite: NURS260 with C+ or better; Pre or Co-requisite: PHIL202G and CMTH102.
 Lecture/Lab Ratio: 2:0.25:72.